Phase Estimation with Compressed Controlled Time Evolution: Introduction

 The main limitation in implementing a large-scale QPE protocol on near-term quantum hardware is encoding the controlled time evolution operator of the target Hamiltonian into a quantum circuit.
-Not only for the QPE, but for many other optimally scaling quantum algorithms, efficiently implementing the controlled time evolution operator constitutes a bottleneck (e.g. ground state preparation through eigenstate filtering \cite{qetu, aff, aqcf} and block encoding based methods \cite{Gily_n_2019, Low_2017, Kimmel_2017}).
+Not only for the QPE, but for many other optimally scaling quantum simulation algorithms (e.g. ground state preparation through eigenstate filtering \cite{qetu, aff, aqcf} and block encoding based methods \cite{Gily_n_2019, Low_2017, Kimmel_2017}), efficiently implementing the controlled time evolution operator constitutes a bottleneck.
 As such algorithms are highly sensitive to the approximation error of the controlled time evolution, gate counts needed for their high precision implementation on large systems easily exceed the coherence thresholds of current quantum devices.

 Although many proposals can efficiently compress the uncontrolled time evolution operator for various system classes of interest \cite{Tepaske_2023, Mansuroglu_2023, lin_compression, kokcu_2022, rqcopt1, rqcopt2}, none can avoid the overhead incurred when every two-qubit gate in the time evolution circuit must be promoted to a controlled operation.
 This overhead increases the circuit depth by a multiplicative factor, which we call \textit{control factor} and denote by $\gamma_D$.
 For an exact decomposition of an arbitrary controlled two-qubit gate into a sequence of uncontrolled two-qubit gates, $\gamma_D$ is typically in the range 15-18, as suggested by standard constructions \cite{Barenco_1995}.
 If one allows approximate decompositions, this factor can be reduced, at the cost of introducing a decomposition error $\epsilon_D$.